TurtleShip/LearnGuava/README.md

 I tend to forget things, and reading through units tests helps me remember what I used to know.
 Plus, writing unit tests for classes help me better understand the classes I test.

+I read through [Getting started with Google Guava](http://www.amazon.com/Getting-started-Google-Guava-Bejeck-ebook/dp/B00EJIZRG6/ref=sr_1_1?ie=UTF8&qid=1398319339&sr=8-1&keywords=getting+started+with+guava) to get started with Guava.
+If you see any similarity between my tests and example codes from the book, my tests probably modeled after examples from the book.

 ## Dependencies
 - Maven 3.2
 - Java 1.7